hsiboy/Roland_SP-808_Reverse_Engineering/reset_vector.md

 That would give us `10 6D F2` which is again, still bigger than `C0004`, unless of course, the whole file needs to be offset by `100000`?

+> [!NOTE]
+> We don't know what the memory map is, and IDA doesn't/can't help us, so we will have to make some assumptions.

+---

 eye balling the firmware in a hex viewer, i can see that the file is zero padded from `7C883` to `BFFD0A`

 ```